Arizona weather forecast: Extreme Heat Warning in effect for Phoenix area

 A ridge of high pressure is to blame for the near-record warmth.
 The ridge, however, is shifting eastward.
 This means the forecast high will sit near record Tuesday, too, but not by Wednesday.

-The passage will help our temperatures fall slightly, as well.
-The forecast high reaches 107 on Tuesday, which is only 2 degrees short of record.
-By Wednesday, the forecast high drops to 101 degrees and by Thursday, we fall back into the 90s at 99 degrees.
+The forecast high on Wednesday drops to 101 degrees and by Thursday, we fall back into the 90s at 99 degrees.
 Friday is also forecast to hit 99 degrees.
 These temperatures will still be above average, but not nearly as hot as the start of the week.

 Looking Further Ahead: